0xAlessandro/0xAlessandro.github.io/content/posts/twitter-chall/index.md

 ## Acknowledgments

-Thanks to @SharpEdge for pointing out that queued connections are sorted; this insight was key to the approach described here.
+Thanks to @SharpEdged — on 2025‑08‑26 he explained to me the connection‑pool origin‑ordering approach that enabled this solve.
+For background on the pool ordering behavior itself, see Salvatore Abello’s “CSS Exfiltration under default‑src 'self'” (2025‑02‑27).

 ## APPENDIX